befelix/Safe-RL-Benchmark/README.rst

 [(1000, -1781), (1250, -1853), (2000, -1901), (1500, -1906), (1750, -1958)]

 Note that the numbers where produced in an example run.
-Since the optimization process uses a random number generator, the results will be different at every run.
+Since the optimization process uses a random number generator, the results will be different for every run.
-If we need to get a statistical estimate for the results, we could produce many runs with the same parameters and then use comprehension to estimate the expectation and standard deviation.
+If we needed a statistical estimate for the results, we could run the algorithm multiple times with the same parameters and use comprehension to estimate expectation and standard deviation.